 An airlock is formed by erecting a temporary stopping at a location(s) that will provide the equivalent airtight separation as the airtight structure or condition breached by the team.
-An equivalent airtight separation would require an airlock built for each airtight structure removed within one crosscut.
+An equivalent airtight separation would require an airlock to be built for each airtight structure removed within one crosscut.
 An equivalent airtight separation must also be maintained when pumping water roofed.
-If the water roofed is in an entry or crosscut one build is required; a 3-way intersection two builds are required; a 4-way intersection three builds are required.
+If the water roofed is in an entry or crosscut one build is required; a 3-way intersection requires two builds are required; a 4way intersection requires three builds.
 If there are two sides blocked, one airlock is needed.
 If there are three sides blocked, two airlocks are needed.
 If four sides are blocked, three airlocks are needed.
 This is the minimum requirements for a solid line map and may not prevent air movement on a dotted line map.

 When airlocking under an overcast when conditions are unknown, teams will be required to build immediately inby and outby the overcast prior to opening the door of the overcast.
 When airlocking over an overcast with a door when conditions under the overcast are unknown, teams will be required to build in an entry or crosscut on both sides of the overcast prior to opening the door, depending on orientation of overcast walls.
-See Figure 6.
+(See Figure 6 on page 52)

-43. Failure to erect temporary stopping, reasonably airtight, each infraction___2
+43. Failure to erect temporary stopping, reasonably airtight, each infraction____2